 Although our primary strategic interest is in the areas of depression, esmethadone has potential benefits in other therapeutic areas.
 If our drug development efforts in depression fail, or if the competitive landscape or investment climate for antidepressant drug development is less attractive, we may need to change the company's strategic focus to include development of our product candidates, or of newly acquired product candidates, for therapeutic areas other than depression.
-We have very limited drug development experience in other therapeutic areas and we may be unsuccessful in making this change from a depression company with a focus in areas other than depression or a company with a focus in multiple therapeutic areas including depression.
+We have very limited drug development experience in other therapeutic areas and we may be unsuccessful in making this change from a depression company to a company with a focus in areas other than depression, such as metabolic disorders with psilocybin, or a company with a focus in multiple therapeutic areas including depression.